neu-se/CS4530-CS5500-Spring-2021/assignments/hw3.md

 * 2/19: Initial Release

 ## General Requirements and Grading
 This assignment is split into three parts: each part requires you to implement test cases that are stubbed out in the handout.
 You may add additional helper methods to these files, and you may add `beforeEach`, `beforeAll`, `afterEach`, or `afterAll` to these test suites.
+You may also add helper methods to `TestUtils.ts`.
+Your tests must be fully contained within the test files and `TestUtils.ts` - when they run on GradeScope, we will copy only these files out of your submission to grade.
 You **must not** change the order of the tests or the names of the tests.
 To integrate with GradeScope, each test has a call to `ConfigureTest` and `StartTest` - these lines must not be changed.
 Your test may not use the value of `testConfiguration` other than in this call to `StartTest`.

 ### Rubric Specification